PKizzle/dns/cmd/atomdns/handlers/global/README.md

 - with `root` **DIRECTORY** is the directory to use as the root directory for the server.
 Any relative path names will get this directory prefixed.
 If **DIRECTORY** itself is also relative the current working directory (cwd) of the atomdns process will be prefixed.
+- `log` tells atomdns on how to log:
-- with `debug` the global log level is to debug.
+  - `debug` sets the global log level to debug.
+  - `json` enables JSON logging.
 - Wirth `quiet` the banner is not shown in less message in general, query logging is not affected.
 - The `metrics` property allows setting the listening **ADDRESS** for the promtheus metrics.
 This defaults to `localhost:9153`.
   Without `metrics` no metrics can be scraped as the prometheus server isn't running, i.e. to allow for